 Our six weeks in Thailand were full of little surprises that quickly became part of our every day lives.
 Here are 10 things I learned – both trivial and important.

 Sometimes several in one small street.
 This is Thailand’s main convenience store and you can do absolutely anything there – a friend of ours even had a visa service done there.
 It’s one of the cheapest shops so everyone uses it, and although very Westernised, they do sell some weird and wonderful things (blueberry cheesecake sandwich, anyone?).
 I can still hear the doors beeping in my head…

 2. They also give you straws for everything.

 Can of coke, bottle of water, it doesn’t matter.
 And they always get ready to put it in a bag too.

-3. Bands love to cover songs – but rock bands particularly always copy the singing style as well as the instruments!
+3. Bands love to cover songs – but rock bands particularly always copy the singing style

 We saw one band play a softly-sung Feeder song, then go into Foo Fighters with Dave Grohl’s signature vocals.
 Another band played Nirvana with Kurt’s voice, System Of A Down and sang exactly like Serj, then Rage Against The Machine and sounded like Zach!
 The funniest thing was there were some songs where they didn’t know all the English lyrics but just made it sound like the original song by singing it the same way.

 And as for “What’s Going On?” (you know the HEEEEYYYY YEAH YEAHHH YEAHHH one), it’s ALWAYS just as whiney as the real song, and for some reason Thailand loves it.